If you want online privacy and security without having to spend a fortune, then you need a free VPN service.

 A no-logging policy is something we believe every VPN provider should forcefully advertise to its users since it indicates that the VPN company is not misusing user information such as personal details and browsing data.
-When you sign up for a VPN service, you are essentially giving your provider the same powers that your Internet Service Provider (ISP) has; so you need to ensure your free VPN is not misusing your data.
+When you sign up for a VPN service, you essentially give your provider the same powers that your Internet Service Provider (ISP) has, so you need to ensure your free VPN provider is not misusing your data.

-While free VPNs aren’t doing anything illegal by offering users free services in exchange for their data, it isn’t great, especially if you want to use a VPN for privacy reasons.
+While free VPNs aren’t doing anything illegal by offering users free services in exchange for their data, it isn’t great, especially if you want to use a VPN for online privacy reasons.
 However, we are aware that some users want a VPN for more internet freedom online.
 If this is the case, and you are unbothered by the fact that your data may be shared with unknown third parties, then you can use a free VPN without any issues.

 Google One offers a VPN service and offers a decent VPN service that includes first-class encryption and the ability to hide your IP address from hackers and other interested parties.
 This will ensure the security of your web traffic as you surf the net.

 Unfortunately, the VPN by Google One is not free.
 You can get it in the Google One plan, which costs $9.99 per month.
 This is a competitive price and is a cheaper monthly plan than some big-name VPNs like ExpressVPN.

-Choosing a free VPN can be difficult.
+Choosing the best free VPN can be difficult.
 Here are some of the essential criteria to consider when you’re searching for the best VPN software.